dom-addams/JavaScript-Course/Project Two - Build A Storefront Backend/README.md

 ### Create DB MODELS files
 * Create MODELS
 	* Create a modles folder in src/ to contain all methods for each table.
-	* Each model file should map to 1) Data Shapres & 2) Endpoints
+	* Each model file should map to 1) Data Shapes & 2) Endpoints

 ### Create DB HANDLER files
 * Create HANDLERS